calnix/zk-bootcamp/homework/Week 6/Note.md

 *Verification Step*

 In the last step, the verifier will check that O(sG12) == the submitted proof.
-Theoratically, this is what happens:
+Theoretically, this is what happens:
 First the verifier will compute O(sG1) and then pairing(OsG1, 1*G2)

 1) O(sG1):